 In this scenario, the first version, Fraser’s unlabelled Phase 1 specimen which matches the first Sept 1908 ad, has the Knutsen double point locations.
 It is 9-3/16″ wide and 2-3/8″ deep.
 This version was theoretically then modified, by simply moving the lower bass bout point to the opposite side.
 These early Phase 2 instruments are 9 to 9-1/8” wide.
 Soon, the final “Phase 3” appeared – the slightly skinnier version most of us are familiar with, having a lower bout width of 8-5/8 to 8-3/4”.
 This would have been made until the end of production (by about 1920 at the latest, I believe).

 Ignoring my Knutsen vs. Larson design theories above, this scenario still seems to make sense from both an evolutionary aspect and the advertising timeline.
 But now we introduce the serial number evidence:

 In this scenario, I have switched the first two forms, using the serial numbers only as evidence.
-At far left is #105.
-The only other one of these forms known is #107 (in the Chinery book).
-The unlabelled Fraser specimen is shown next, as we now have its twin with the number #121.
-Finally, the same Phase 3 form, with the lowest confirmed serial number being #156 and all remaining Phase 3’s with higher numbers (the pictured specimen being #188).
+At far left is #105, the earliest Dyer harp mandolin known, yet it is not the “1908 backward” model.
+An identical instrument in the Chinery book #107.
+The unlabelled Fraser specimen is shown next in numerical, as we now have its twin with the number #12x (~128).
+Finally, the Phase 3 form, with the lowest confirmed serial number being #156 and all remaining Phase 3’s with higher numbers (the pictured specimen being #188).

 And now I have to incorporate some new theory into the site’s Dyer pages.